Frequentist properties of Bayesian inequality tests: Bernstein--von Mises theorems

 where $\mathbb{G}$ is a mean-zero Gaussian process with known covariance function.

-Unfortunately, as discussed by \citet{Freedman1999} and others, such a Bernstein--von Mises result is rare with infinite-dimensional spaces.
+Unfortunately, as discussed by \citet{Freedman1999} and others, such a Bernstein--von Mises result does not hold in great generality with infinite-dimensional spaces.
 As explained by \citet[p.\ 1696]{HiranoPorter2009}, in finite dimensions the prior often behaves locally like Lebesgue measure (if its PDF is continuous and positive at the true parameter value), but in infinite-dimensional Banach spaces there is no analog of Lebesgue measure, let alone one that most priors would satisfy.

+Fortunately, some nonparametric Bernstein--von Mises theorems do exist.
+As in the (semi)parametric case, there are different ways to define ``asymptotically equivalent distributions''; see Definition 2 in \citet[p.\ 1950]{CastilloNickl2014} for an example.
+The most general results to date seem to be provided by \citet{CastilloNickl2013,CastilloNickl2014}; see also Sections 12.4.1 and 12.2 of \citet{GhosalvanderVaart2017}.

-However, the important special case of inference on a continuous CDF can satisfy the necessary assumptions.
-Assume iid sampling.
-On the frequentist side,
+One important special case where a Bernstein--von Mises theorem holds is for inference on a CDF.
+On the frequentist side, assuming iid sampling,

-an $F$-Brownian bridge (where $B(\cdot)$ is a standard Brownian bridge), with $\weaklyto$ denoting weak convergence in $\ell^\infty(\bar\R)$; e.g.,\ see \citet[Ex.\ 2.1.3]{vanderVaartWellner1996}.
+where $B(\cdot)$ is a standard Brownian bridge and $\weaklyto$ denotes weak convergence in $\ell^\infty(\bar\R)$; e.g., see \citet[Ex.\ 2.1.3]{vanderVaartWellner1996}.
 For weak convergence under sequences $F_n(\cdot)\to F(\cdot)$, see Sections 2.8.3 and 3.11 and especially Theorem 3.10.12 in \citet{vanderVaartWellner1996}.
-For a nonparametric Bayesian method using the Dirichlet process of \citet{Ferguson1973}, \citet[Thm.\ 2.1]{Lo1983} shows that a centered (at $\hat{F}(\cdot)$) and $\sqrt{n}$-scaled version of the posterior converges to the same $F$-Brownian bridge if the prior dominates $F(\cdot)$.
-Even with an improper prior, i.e.,\ using the Bayesian bootstrap of \citet{Rubin1981}, \citet[Thm.\ 2.1]{Lo1987} shows that the centered and scaled posterior converges as in \cref{eqn:inf-emp-process-limit}.
+For a nonparametric Bayesian method using the Dirichlet process prior of \citet{Ferguson1973}, \citet[Thm.\ 2.1]{Lo1983} shows that a centered (at $\hat{F}(\cdot)$) and $\sqrt{n}$-scaled version of the posterior converges to the same limit as in \cref{eqn:inf-emp-process-limit} if the prior dominates $F(\cdot)$.
+Even with an improper prior, i.e., using the Bayesian bootstrap of \citet{Rubin1981}, \citet[Thm.\ 2.1]{Lo1987} establishes the same result.
+A closely related result is Theorem 12.2 of \citet{GhosalvanderVaart2017}.
+An analogous conclusion is found in Theorem 4 of \citet{CastilloNickl2014}, but as a special case of their more general results.
+They can provide Bernstein--von Mises theorems for (certain) collections of integral functionals of the PDF, $\int_0^1 g_t(x) f(x)\,\diff x$, where $f(\cdot)$ is the PDF with support $[0,1]$ and $t$ indexes the collection; for the CDF, $g_t(x)=\Ind{x \le t}$ for $t \in [0,1]$.

-For our purpose of approximating the finite-sample difference between Bayesian and frequentist testing, considering a fixed DGP and drifting centering parameter can be just as helpful as considering a fixed centering parameter and drifting DGP.
-In the finite-dimensional case, the limit experiment can come from